 Residents for tax purposes are taxed similarly to U.S. citizens-that is, they are taxed on worldwide income, not just income earned in the U.S. They're also able to take the standard deduction.
-Nonimmigrants who are residents for tax purposes need to complete federal Form 1040 or 1040-EZ, the simplified form.
+Nonimmigrants who are residents for tax purposes need to complete federal Form 1040.

-Please note that the tax workshops the Office of International Student Services offers do not support the 1040 or 1040-EZ.
+Please note that the tax workshops the Office of International Student Services offers do not support the 1040.
 However, many companies offer online software that supports these forms, and it's free to file if your income is below a certain threshold.
 Learn more from the IRS about free federal filing services.